ARCH520 CLIMATE CHANGE AND THE BUILT ENVIRONMENT

 • Know architectural design strategies regarding CC adaptation and mitigation.

-• Articulate the impacts of climate change (CC) on the built environment and building performance
+• Articulate the impacts of climate change (CC) and urban heat island (UHI) on the built environment and building performance

-• Learn how to select appropriate building technologies while designing for CC
+• Learn how to select appropriate materials while designing for CC

 • Use computational tools and methods of design, modeling, simulation and data analysis for climate change impact analysis and actions of mitigation and adaptation in the built environment